Why Adalo Works for Building a Carwash Management App

 Use AI to Build Your Database Structure

-Adalo’s AI tools, MagicStart and MagicAdd, make it easy to create your app’s database automatically.
-These tools analyze your app’s purpose and generate the necessary collections - essentially the building blocks of your app - such as Customers, Bookings, Services, and Payments.
+These tools analyze your app's purpose and generate the necessary collections—essentially the building blocks of your app—such as Customers, Bookings, Services, and Payments.
 They also set up the properties and relationships between these collections.

 For example, in your carwash app, the AI will assign the appropriate data types: text for customer names, numbers for service prices, date/time for appointment scheduling, and boolean values for things like membership status.
-You can fine-tune the property names if needed - like renaming "Title" to "Vehicle Type" for clarity.
+You can fine-tune the property names if needed—like renaming "Title" to "Vehicle Type" for clarity.

 Once the AI has done its work, head over to the Database tab to review the setup.
-Double-check the relationships, such as ensuring that one customer can be linked to multiple bookings, to make sure everything aligns with your app’s needs.
+Double-check the relationships, such as ensuring that one customer can be linked to multiple bookings, to make sure everything aligns with your app's needs.
+With no record limits on paid plans, you can store as many customer profiles, bookings, and transaction records as your business generates.

 Step 2: Set Up Your Database and User Roles